|Subject:||Log Correlation ID|

 Importance of Log Correlation ID

 Log correlation ID comes in very handy when you are trying to locate an email in your system.
 Consider the following scenario.

-You receive an email from a customer but that message is not delivered to the end-user's INBOX.
+You receive an email from a customer but that message is not delivered to the end user's inbox.
 You see that message in Xeams message repository.
-The log correlation ID appears as Serial Number in the message repository and is only visible when viewing messages in Detail View
+The log correlation ID appears as a serial number in the message repository and is only visible when viewing messages in Detail View

 .
-Using this log correlation id, you can search the log files to see if the message was delivered to the end user or it is still sitting an the out-bound mail queue.
+Using this log correlation ID, you can search the log files to see if the message was delivered to the end user or it is still sitting in the outbound mail queue.